neutrinojs/neutrino/docs/api/README.md

 ### `_devServer`

 This method is used internally to generate an instance of webpack-dev-server during `start()`.
-It returns a promise that resolves when the process received a `SIGINT` event to stop.
+It returns a promise that resolves when the process receives a `SIGINT` event to stop.

 ```js
 api